lgeurts/lgeurts.github.io/about.md

 ![KNAV Austria](/assets/C2ADV01.jpg)

-I’m a Flemish native, a former on-call Musician (took me less than a year to learn there was no big money to be earned in that crazy profession) and Biotechnician who in 1996 by chance landed in the at that time booming IT business.
+I’m a Flemish native, a former on-call Musician (took me less than a year to learn there was no good money to be earned in that crazy profession) and Biotechnician who in 1996 by chance landed in the at that time booming IT business.

-I spent nearly 17 years of my life at multinational corporations like Microsoft, Dell, HP, and British Telecom - slowly climbing the ladder while working on a bunch of Windows Server (sometimes Unix) releases and spreading the company gospel at all kinds of remote customer sites. <br> Learned a lot and met amazingly talented people of which I can call some a close friend.
+I spent nearly 17 years of my digital life at multinational corporations like Microsoft, Dell, HP, and British Telecom - slowly climbing the ladder while working on a bunch of Windows Server (sometimes Unix) releases and spreading the company gospel at all kinds of remote customer sites. <br> Learned a lot and met amazingly talented people of which I can call some a close friend.
 Great times, until I discovered there was nothing new to explore, stuck in a career with no chance to grow.
 So, after a long period of doubt (was giving up a good paying job without even knowing what to do next) I pulled the trigger, quit, booked a flight to Paris and started as a one-man-shop. <br>Regrets?
 No, I've had my share of blunders and absurdities creeping in but never would go back.

 What else?
 I’m interested in far too much topics ranging from science to history, kendo, trekking the Alps, my (2008) Suzuki GSXR-600, driving the neighbours to insanity when rehearsing paradiddles, and more.